 Whether it's a few seconds or 59 minutes, a short film is precisely as long as it needs to be.

 Established in 2005, the Tiger Competition for Short Films presents cinema under 60 minutes in all its forms: fiction, documentary, essay film, animation and more.
-Brand new films from all around the world are presented to enthusiastic audiences and a jury of three international film professionals.
+New films from around the world are presented to enthusiastic audiences and a jury of three international film professionals.
 Past winners include Yto Barrada, Mati Diop, Nathaniel Dorsky and Ben Rivers.

 Bright Future Main Programme